syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 ### Add Header to the surface chart

-The header is acts as the title of the surface chart created, to identify its purpose.
+The header acts as the title of the surface chart created, to identify its purpose.

 {% highlight xml %}